-I am pleased to announce the three university-wide ad hoc task forces created to provide substantive details and formalize implementation plans for 1) University Studies; 2) the professional college(s); and 3) the Graduate School.
+I am pleased to announce the university-wide ad hoc task forces created to provide substantive details and formalize implementation plans for 1) University Studies; 2) the professional college(s); 3) the Graduate School; and 4) A&S Task Force on Divisions.
 As I mentioned in my previous email, the members of these task forces are largely self-nominated, and in some cases, colleges held elections.
 I appreciate John Henshaw, Brenton McLaury, Kirsten Olds and Robin Ploeger for taking on chair responsibilities, and I’m thankful for the many volunteers who are giving of their time to help further construct and carry forward the True Commitment plans.
 These task forces will meet throughout the academic year and will work with the University Council, Faculty Senate and other appropriate committees and governing bodies.

 The list of task force members and their initial areas of focus can be found here.
 In time, these questions will likely evolve as the task force work progresses.

 Congratulations to Dr. Donald Prudlo on his appointment as Warren Chair in Catholic Studies.
 The faculty selected him from many highly regarded applicants.
 Prudlo received his Ph.D. from the University of Virginia and currently teaches history at Jacksonville State University.
 Prudlo serves as a historical consultant for several media outlets, including Vatican Radio, CNN, Zenit, the New York Times, The Atlantic and NBC.